dotCMS/core/dotCMS/hotfix_tracking.md

 62. https://github.com/dotCMS/core/issues/26542 : Hide the download button for bundles pushed to static environments #26542
 63. https://github.com/dotCMS/core/issues/26415 : Template Builder: System Template should create layout always #26415
 64. https://github.com/dotCMS/core/issues/22385 : Custom templates should push with their page no matter the filter that is selected #22385
+65. https://github.com/dotCMS/core/issues/25891 : [Empty Starter] : The Language Variable Content Type is not visible from the Content portlet #25891